 Lizard Peninsula · TR12

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Coverack, that work is shaped by the place itself — Coverack is a small east-Lizard fishing village with a sheltered crescent harbour, a strong sailing community and a Conservation Area covering the harbour and seafront cottages, with a building stock that leans toward serpentine and granite cottages and Edwardian guesthouses.
+Coverack sits in Lizard Peninsula, and that geography ends up in the drawings — Coverack is a small east-Lizard fishing village with a sheltered crescent harbour, a strong sailing community and a Conservation Area covering the harbour and seafront cottages, with a building stock that leans toward modern coastal new builds and Edwardian guesthouses.

 • Conservation Area